 In the second year of English, students will continue to hone their reading and writing skills through the study of subject content that presents greater depth and challenge.
-In English Literature, set texts have been chosen that will explore universal themes in complex social or historical contexts.
-They will debate how authors present power and injustice in these situations.
-Technical accuracy and features of Standard English will continue to be taught explicitly in English Language, as well as developing the students' ability to refine their writing by examining different ways to structure texts and to craft their language use.
+In English Literature, set texts have been chosen that will explore universal themes in power, social inequality, hypocrisy, loyalty and love.
+Technical accuracy and features of Standard English will continue to be taught explicitly in English Language, as well as developing the students' ability to refine their writing by examining different ways to structure and to craft their language use in fiction writing and the art of rhetoric in their non-fiction editorial writing.